ghoneycutt/puppet-module-ssh/README.md

 sshd_config_trustedusercakeys
 -----------------------------
-Absolute path to the OpenSSH User CA Certificate (TrustedUserCAKeys) for use with SSH CA Validation for Users.
+Absolute path to the OpenSSH User CA Certificate (TrustedUserCAKeys) for use with SSH CA Validation for Users or the string 'none'.

 - *Default*: undefined